iamjackchen/OCS05-FYP/README.md

 The stack is implemented as a dynamically allocated array whose length adjusts throughout runtime for memory efficiency.

 All GUI components are custom-built.
 SDL2 provides low-level access to I/O and graphics hardware; it is not a GUI library per se, so it doesn't have a built-in UI components.
-Building buttons with hover effects was fairly simple.
-More notably, I built my own [textbox component](https://github.com/iamjackchen/OCS05-FYP/blob/main/PostFixProj/src/gui/inputTextboxHandler.hpp) that calculates substring render widths (using elementary arithmetic) in order to handle cursor positioning, and support text wrapping and selection.
+Building buttons with a hover effect was fairly simple.
+More notably, I built my own [textbox component](https://github.com/iamjackchen/OCS05-FYP/blob/main/PostFixProj/src/gui/inputTextboxHandler.hpp) that calculates substring render widths (using elementary arithmetic) in order to handle cursor positioning and support text wrapping and selection.

 ### Features:
 * Verbose mode (see bottom right screenshot).
 Provides error printouts when expression evaluation fails
 * Works with decimal values (but negative numbers... yet)
 * Clipboard integration.
 Textbox input supports select-all, cut, copy, and paste operations.
 Output display supports select-all and copy

 ### Screenshots:
 <p align="center">